 |

-Clematis 'Alionushka' is
+Clematis 'Alionushka'

 a herbaceous cultivar that can grow, with support,